cbergmeir/cc2425/session3/README.md

 ### Exercises to train

-- Create a Singularity container for this Python App: https://github.com/scottbrady91/Python-Email-Verification-Script and run it to test it works.
+- Create a Singularity container for this Python App: https://github.com/scottbrady91/Python-Email-Verification-Script and run it to test that it works.
 Make it portable so the Singularity container downloads the git repository.